FarheenMahmud/CUS_1172_Project_3_Quiz/README.md

-# Dinosaur Trivia Quiz
+# Front-End Web Development Quiz

-Welcome to the **Dinosaur Trivia Quiz**!
-This interactive quiz is designed to test your knowledge about dinosaurs, including the periods they lived in, their sizes, and other fascinating facts.
-The quiz contains multiple choice, narrative, and image-based questions.
+Test your HTML, CSS, and JavaScript knowledge!
+This interactive quiz includes multiple choice, short answer, and image-based questions to help you learn front-end web development concepts.